tincore/lanterna/docs/using-terminal.md

 ## Moving the cursor
 When you start your GUI, you can never make any assumptions on where the text cursor is.
-Since text printing will always appear at the text cursor position, it is very important to be able to move this around.
+Since text printing will always appear at the text cursor point, it is very important to be able to move this around.
 Here is how you do it:

     terminal.setCursorPosition(10, 5);